waynodiablo/Oystercard/further_javascript/angularjs.md

   }));
 ```

-This creates some duplication, but we'll refactor that later.
+This creates some duplication, which you should refactor later.
 The next step is to test the promise that is returned by our http request:

 ```javascript
 it('returns search results', function() {